etijskens/et-micc/LINKS.rst

 ---------

 * `CppCon 2017: Matt Godbolt “What Has My Compiler Done for Me Lately?
 Unbolting the Compiler's Lid” <https://youtu.be/bSkpMdDe4g4>`_
+* `A Complete Guide to LLVM for Programming Language Creators <https://mukulrathi.co.uk/create-your-own-programming-language/llvm-ir-cpp-api-tutorial/>`_

 Notebooks
 ---------